attestate/kiwistand/CONVENTIONS.md

 const key2 = b
 function(key1, key2)
 ```
-This ensures every parameter has a clear, named purpose and improves code readability
+This ensures every parameter has a clear, named purpose and improves code
+readability.

+### 1.7.
+Keep functions pure and stateless
+- Don't try to maintain state through complex classes etc., instead write a series
+  of pure functions that all do one thing well.

 ## 2. Code Quality